-Women with either of these disorders may have stress incontinence (passage of urine during coughing, laughing, or any other maneuver that suddenly increases pressure within the abdomen), overflow incontinence (passage of urine when the bladder becomes too full), or urinary retention.
+Women with either of these disorders may have stress incontinence (passage of urine during coughing, laughing, or any other maneuver that suddenly increases pressure within the abdomen).
+If severe, these disorders can cause overflow incontinence (passage of urine when the bladder becomes too full) or urinary retention.
 After urination, the bladder may not empty completely.
 Sometimes a urinary tract infection develops.
-Because the nerves to the bladder or urethra can be damaged, women who have these disorders may develop urge incontinence (an intense, irrepressible urge to urinate, resulting in the passage of urine).
+If the nerves to the bladder or urethra are damaged, women who have these disorders may develop urge incontinence (an intense, irrepressible urge to urinate, resulting in the passage of urine).

 In prolapse of the vagina, the upper part of the vagina drops down into the lower part, so that the vagina turns inside out.
 The upper part may drop part way through the vagina or all the way through, protruding outside the body and causing total vaginal prolapse.
 Usually, a cystocele or rectocele is also present.

 Total vaginal prolapse may cause pain while sitting or walking.
 Sores may develop on the protruding vagina and cause bleeding and a discharge.
 Prolapse of the vagina may cause a compelling or frequent need to urinate.
 Or it may cause a kink in the urethra.
 A kink may hide urinary incontinence if present or make urinating difficult.
 Having a bowel movement may also be difficult.